giraffekey/xylo/CONTRIBUTING.md

 # Contributing to Xylo

-Thank you for your interest in contributing to Xylo, a functional programming language for procedural art!
+Thank you for your interest in contributing to Xylo!
 Whether you're improving the core language, adding examples, or fixing bugs, your work helps grow a creative coding tool for artists and programmers.

 ## Ways to Contribute